at Advocates for Children

 New York, NY 10001

-An unaccompanied youth is a student who is not in the physical custody of a parent or guardian; this includes youth who have run away from home, have been kicked out of their homes, or have been abandoned by parents.
-Click the links below to learn more about unaccompanied youth.
-There is no age restriction for unaccompanied youth, but these students are most often adolescents.
-Such students are covered under the McKinney-Vento Act when the student also lacks a fixed, adequate and regular nighttime residence - click here.
-Without a parent or guardian to advocate on behalf of unaccompanied youth, these students may not understand their educational rights or know how to acquire this information.
-Click on the links below to learn more about unaccompanied youth.
+An unaccompanied youth is a student who is not the physical custody of their parent or legal guardian; this includes young people who have run away from home, have been kicked out of their homes, or have been abandoned by parents.
+There is no age limit for unaccompanied youth, but these students are most often in their teens.
+Unaccompanied youth are protected under the McKinney-Vento Act when the student also does not have a fixed, adequate, and regular nighttime residence - click here for a definition of fixed, adequate, and regular.
+Without a parent or guardian to help, these students may not know about their educational rights or know how to get information about their legal protections.
+Please click on the links below for resources on unaccompanied youth.

 Get answers to commonly asked questions about unaccompanied youth.

 This website lists all of the New York State Youth Bureaus by county.
 Youth Bureaus provide many programs and resources that support youth, from after-school activities to support groups.

 This website lists all of the New York State Runaway and Homeless Youth Service Coordinators (by county) as well as contact information for RHY programs and agencies.

 Surrogate Parents and Unaccompanied Homeless Youth under the Individuals with Disabilities Education Act [PDF]